 While emails and instant messages are the primary channels for a virus hoax, they are certainly not the only ones.
 Malicious programs known as rogue ware are known for posing as bona fide antivirus (AV) apps and duping users into believing that a virus is on their computer or device.
 Focused strategies are far more profitable.
 This is why when electronic messages are used to create a virus hoax, they usually arrive in the shape of an organizational memo—even by way of an organization’s internal network.

 Cost of a Virus Hoax

 A virus hoax may not carry a cost beyond the time spent analyzing its authenticity.
-This, in and of itself, can be a costly process.
-It the user or organization find themselves as the subject of the virus hoax, the cost associated with protecting or salvaging one’s reputation is much greater.
+But this, in and of itself, can be a costly process.
+And if the user or organization find themselves in such a scenario, the cost associated with protecting or salvaging one’s reputation is far greater.

 Then, there are times when a virus hoax can be as costly as an actual breach in security.
 Users and system administrators who are responsible for digital assets often panic at the mere sound of the word virus, taking what they believe are remedial actions.
 A business, for example, might shut down its systems in fear of data integrity, ceasing normal operations.
 A user who’s device is plagued with rogue ware might be tempted to provide their credit card information in hopes of dispelling an empty threat.